FrancescoSaverioZuppichini/glasses-2.0/docs/tutorial/configurations.md

         return out
 ```

-Our config will be nested, since `backbone` has it's own configuration.
+Our config will be nested since `backbone` has its own configuration.

 ```python
 from glasses.config import Config